 Saturation Effects on Disc Cutting of Sandstone

-B. M. Abu and L. S. Gertsch, "Saturation Effects on Disc Cutting of Sandstone," 45th US Rock Mechanics / Geomechanics Symposium Proceedings, American Rock Mechanics Association (ARMA), Jan 2011.
+B. M. Abu and L. S. Gertsch, "Saturation Effects on Disc Cutting of Sandstone," Proceedings of the 45th US Rock Mechanics / Geomechanics Symposium (2011, San Francisco, CA), American Rock Mechanics Association (ARMA), Jun 2011.

 Geosciences and Geological and Petroleum Engineering